 Liverpool boss Brendan Rodgers hopes to bring in a couple more players before the close of the transfer window.
+The likes of Blackpool's Tom Ince and Inter Milan's Philippe Coutinho have been credited as targets for Anfield arrivals.

 "We hope to do some business between now and the end of the month.
 The owners have been brilliant and supporting," said Rodgers.